Gochujang Cucumber Salad Recipe (Oi Muchim)

 - 2 tablespoon honey

-Whisk everything together until well combined.
+Step 6: Whisk all the ingredients together until well combined.

 Make The Salad

-After 15-20 minutes, rinse the cucumbers under cold water to remove the salt.
+Step 7: After 15-20 minutes, rinse the cucumbers under cold water to remove the salt.

-Pat them dry with a kitchen towel or paper towels to remove any excess moisture.
+Step 8: Pat them dry with a kitchen towel or paper towels to remove any excess moisture.

-Add the cucumber slices to a large bowl and pour the dressing over them.
+Step 9: Add the cucumber slices to a large bowl and pour the dressing over them.

-Before serving, sprinkle toasted sesame seeds over the salad.
+Step 12: Before serving, sprinkle toasted sesame seeds over the salad.
 For added freshness and flavor, garnish with fresh cilantro or green onions.

-Serve the Korean cucumber salad chilled as a refreshing side dish or a light appetizer.
+Step 13: Serve the Korean cucumber salad chilled as a refreshing side dish or a light appetizer.
 Enjoy!

 Note – Feel free to adjust the quantities of the ingredients according to your taste preferences.
 You can make the salad spicier by adding more gochujang or sweeter by increasing the amount of honey or sugar.